alexayers/offplanet/README.md

 **What is a Screen?**

-Everything in the engine is organized around the concept of a screen which handles input and state management for given renderer (ie: what you currently see on the screen).
+Everything in the engine is organized around the concept of a screen which handles input and state management for a given renderer (ie: what you currently see on the screen).

 1. init: A function called during initiation of the class which sets up the ECS for a given screen
 2. onEnter: A function called every time you return to the screen from another screen